qteqpid/news/README.md

 ### iOS App Feed

-`all_news/YYYY-MM-DD.json` is the final file consumed by the `ai_news` iOS app.
+`all_news/YYYY-MM-DD.json` is the final file consumed by the `LumiAI` iOS app.
 It is a flat JSON array with exactly four string fields per item:

 ```json
 [